lichtschlag/Dice/readme.markdown

 1)	The Leaks tool reports lost memory on behalf of GLKBasicEffect.
 I cannot figure out how this is not a bug in the framework.
-2)	If the View were to unload, the motion states would probably leak, too.
+2)	If the view were to unload, the motion states would probably leak, too.
+THen again, our view never unloads.